 Exaggerated flexion of the horse's neck, with a low poll and the face far behind the vertical.
-There is a spectrum from humanely riding the horse behind the vertical to forcefully or aggressively riding the horse in a hyperflexed position and /or sustaining the hyperflexion for more than a few minutes.
-There may be a gray area between the acceptable and the abusive that is a matter of judgment.
+There is a spectrum from humanely riding the horse behind the vertical to forcefully or aggressively riding the horse in a hyper-flexed position and /or sustaining the hyperflexion for a prolonged period of time.
+There may be a gray area between "acceptable" and "abusive" which is a matter of judgment.